Steve Livingstone: Blackburn Rovers

-Early career
+Chelsea

-Livingstone was promoted to the first-team squad at Coventry City in July 1986 following one year on a Youth Training Scheme.
-He went on to make just under 50 appearances for the "Sky Blues" in all competitions between 1986 and 1991, including 31 in the First Division.
-He proved an able stand-in for Kevin Drinkell.
-Still, despite scoring in the League Cup semi-final defeat to Nottingham Forest, he failed to establish himself in the starting eleven.
-He played under George Curtis, John Sillett, and Terry Butcher.
-In January 1991, Livingstone was signed by Don Mackay of Second Division side Blackburn Rovers for a fee of £450,000.
-He scored seven goals in his first ten games for Blackburn during the second half of the 1990–91 season, though he would later lose his spot due to questions over his fitness.
-Rovers occupied the final play-off spot at the end of the 1991–92 season under new manager Kenny Dalglish, and went on to beat Leicester City 1–0 in the Wembley final.
-However, Livingstone featured just twice in the 1992–93 Premier League campaign, in a 2–1 defeat to Everton at Goodison Park and a 1–1 draw with Middlesbrough at Ewood Park.
 He moved to Stamford Bridge in March 1993 after Chelsea manager David Webb paid out a £350,000 fee.
 While with the "Blues", Livingstone went on to only make one substitute appearance, playing in a 3–0 defeat to Manchester United at Old Trafford on 17 April; he replaced Neil Shipperley in the 55th minute of the game.
 Chairman Ken Bates did not renew Webb's contract, and Livingstone did not feature in new boss Glenn Hoddle's first-team plans.
 In September 1993, he was signed by Port Vale manager John Rudge on a one-month loan; he played five Second Division games before returning to London.